-In addition to the information set forth elsewhere in this Quarterly Report on Form 10-Q (the "Quarterly Report"), you should carefully consider the risk factors we previously disclosed in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022, filed with the SEC on November 17, 2022 (the "Annual Report").
-As of the date of the Quarterly Report, there have been no material changes to the risk factors previously disclosed in the Annual Report.
-These risks could materially and adversely affect our businesses, financial condition, results of operations and cash flows.
-The enumerated risks are not the only risks we face.
+In addition to the information set forth elsewhere in this Quarterly Report on Form 10-Q, you should carefully consider the risk factors we previously disclosed in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022, filed with the SEC on November 17, 2022 (the "Annual Report"), as well as the risk factors contained in "Risk Factors" within Item 1A of Part II of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2023, filed with the SEC on May 5, 2023 (the "Second Quarter Report"), which are incorporated herein by reference.
+Many of the risks set forth in the Annual Report regarding our existing businesses and categories prior to our acquisition of a portion of The J. M. Smucker Company's pet food business ("Pet Food") also are risks to the ongoing operations of the Pet Food business, and risks related to food for human consumption, the food and beverage category and the food and beverage industry included in the Annual Report should be read to include pet food, the pet food category and the pet food industry, respectively.
+The risks included in the Annual Report, the Second Quarter Report and herein could materially and adversely affect our businesses, financial condition, results of operations and cash flows.
+Such enumerated risks are not the only risks we face.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our businesses, financial condition, results of operations and cash flows.